VolaxYT/VolaxYT/README.md

 ### Hello 👋 I'm Florent !
-I'm currently an 20 years old preparatory class student and I aspire to become a mathematician. <br>I share here all my open source projects.
+I'm currently an 20 years old preparatory class student and I aspire to become a teacher-researcher. <br>I share here all my open source projects.

 - 🥖 I live and study in Paris (France)